ticpu/bcachefs-tools/doc/apt.bcachefs.org-README.md

 For more information, see:
 https://wiki.debian.org/DebianRepository/UseThirdParty

-Source, Debian tarballs and dsc files can be verified using https://github.com/sigstore/rekor.
+Source, Debian tarballs, dsc files and binary `.deb` packages can be verified using https://github.com/sigstore/rekor.

+Binary `.deb` packages are signed with debsigs.